rapaccinim/rapaccinim/README.md

 ✨ Because technology – to paraphrase Marinetti – will help man to hurl new challenges at the stars

 ## Where
-🌐 I work remotely from United Kingdom, Italy and some other cool places in the world.
+🌐 I work remotely from United Kingdom, Italy and some other cool places in the world

 ## More
 🦄 I cofounded an Italian FashionTech startup that develops smart accessories and helps independent brands to stand out